Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 However, the lamination sheds this flaw.
 We recommend you use it for rewards, membership, and loyalty cards.

 Comparatively slow.
 Our previous printers worked fast.
 But this is slow.
 The monochrome printing took 9 seconds.
-Color print was around 38 seconds.
+The color print was around 38 seconds.

-The company claimed the speed 35 for color and 7 for monochrome.
+The company claimed a speed of 35 for color and 7 for monochrome.
 We did not find that.
 Above all this slow stuff, there is something to consider.
 USB and software speed.
 Fantastic!

 Alpha used their authentic AlphaGuard encoding.
 This security was tough to counterfeit and tempering for us.
 Overall it’s good for small businesses.